 - honey with honeycomb

-Pro-Tips and Tricks for a Dessert Charcuterie Board
+Pro-Tips and Tricks

 With a huge board overflowing with brightly colored fruit and sweet treats, you can't really go wrong.
 However, there are a few tips and tricks that will help it go very very right.
 Here are the tips and tricks I've learned over the many iterations of Dessert Charcuterie Boards I've made and served: